loomio/loomio-docs/user_manual/src/groups/membership/index.md

 If the recipient already has a Loomio user account they can still accept the invitation to join your group with their existing account.

 ![](invite_member.png)

-### Allow people to "Request to Join"

-If your group's privacy is **closed** then you can share your group URL ie: `www.loomio.org/group-name`.
-When people arrive at your group page, they will see the group title and description, and a button **Join group** where they can request membership.
-Group admins will receive an email where you can approve or deny the request to join.

 ### Invite many at once